-Note: This page contains information about the side effects of C1 esterase inhibitor (human).
-Some of the dosage forms included on this document may not apply to the brand name Cinryze.
+Note: This document contains side effect information about C1 esterase inhibitor (human).
+Some dosage forms listed on this page may not apply to the brand name Cinryze.

 Common side effects of Cinryze include: headache.
 Other side effects include: abdominal pain, nausea, vomiting, and muscle spasm.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

-Applies to C1 esterase inhibitor (human): intravenous powder for solution
+Applies to C1 esterase inhibitor (human): intravenous powder for solution.
+Other dosage forms:

-If any of the following side effects occur while taking C1 esterase inhibitor (human), check with your doctor or nurse immediately:More common:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking C1 esterase inhibitor (human):

 - fast heartbeat

-Some of the side effects that can occur with C1 esterase inhibitor (human) may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common:
+Some side effects of C1 esterase inhibitor (human) may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 - Abdominal or stomach pain